-- Each subject can only have one object value for the functional property, e,g.,

-- fam:mother a owl:FunctionalProperty .

-- fam:birthdate a owl:FunctionalProperty .

-- owl:FunctionalProperty rdfs:subClassOf "owl:Property".

-- "Entailment rule":

-- if S P O1 .
+- Each subject can only have one object value for the functional property, e,g., - fam:mother a owl:FunctionalProperty . - fam:birthdate a owl:FunctionalProperty . - owl:FunctionalProperty rdfs:subClassOf "owl:Property" . - "Entailment rule": - if S P O1 .
 S P O2 .
-P a owl:FunctionalProperty then

-- O1 owl:sameAs O2.

-- ...for owl:ObjectProperties

-- similar rule for owl:DatatypeProperties
+P a owl:FunctionalProperty then - O1 owl:sameAs O2. - This rule is for owl:ObjectProperties - There is a corresponding rule for owl:DatatypeProperties - but if two different literals become asserted as owl:sameAs one another, the ontology is inconsistent